TwilioDevEd/twilioquest-ext/ibm/bluemix-2.md

 <img src="https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/bluemix5.original.png" style="width:100%"/>

 Node-RED applications are composed from input and output nodes from a palette on the left-hand side of the UI.
 One of the nodes included by default is a simulated device sensor - it's labeled "IBM IoT App In" in the flow editor.
-Double click on this node to bring up an editor UI.
+Double-click on this node to bring up an editor UI.

 One of the fields you can edit is the Device ID: